Complete Medical Records: Your Best Defense

 - Reason for visit.

 - Medication allergies and adverse reactions to medications or contrast media.

 - Follow-up on previous problems and referrals.

-- Rationale for proceeding or not proceeding with specialist's recommendations.
+- Rationale for not proceeding with a specialist's recommendations.

 - Clinical examination findings; positive and significant negative results.